top of page

 Photo by Ruth Emily Hanson ARPS

 Simon is a previous winner of Kodak Professional Photographer of the Year, BIPP Professional Photographer of the Year, and is the only British winner of the International Art Portrait Award.
-In 1991 he was awarded Fellowship (FRPS) of the Royal Photographic Society and, in January 2021, was elected President and an Honorary Fellow (HonFRPS).
-Simon is the longest serving President of the Society since the late 1800s.
+He is an experienced BA/MA/MFA lecturer and assessor; Simon also devotes time to tutoring and mentoring young and emerging photographers, particularly those living with mental health issues.

 bottom of page